nueyfreeman/Qatar22Sim/README.md

 proportional distribution of the aforementioned values.
 For more details see `main.py`.

 ### Step 1b: Find match data for players
-<Transfermarkt.us> was the website I found that had a page for nearly all the players on my list.
-Most
-players had a page dedicated to their match statistics which contained a table with their match data from all competitions in the 2022/2023 football season.
+The website <https://www.transfermarkt.us/> had a page for nearly all the players on my list.
+Most players had a page dedicated to their match statistics which contained a table with their match data from all competitions in the 2022/2023 football season.
 Using the initial data I got by scraping Wikipedia, I identified a handful of players who did not play in European leagues - these would be the more difficult